USS Monocacy (PG-20)

 USS Monocacy was one of two shallow draft gunboats designed for service on the upper Yangtze River over 900 mi inland.
 It was pre-constructed at Mare Island Navy Yard in 1912 and then dismantled and shipped to Shanghai, China.
 She was laid down by the Shanghai Dock & Engineering Co.
 28 April 1913.
-One year later, or 27 April 1914 she was launched, sponsored by Mrs. Andrew E. Carter, and commissioned 24 June 1914.
+One year later, on 27 April 1914 she was launched, sponsored by Mrs. Andrew E. Carter, and commissioned 24 June 1914.